pratik7619/datastructure/README.md

 * Design Bookmyshow.

 ### That’s all Guys.
 The moment I come out of the interview room, I always note down the questions on Google Keep.
 Blogs & Github links helped me so much in cracking these interviews.
 See Now I can help others too -:)

-If you learn about the concepts for the above questions, I am sure you will get your basics strong and with the strong basics, you can easily crack any interview.

-I have written an [article](https://blog.usejournal.com/interview-questions-for-android-java-ds-f5081cb3aa09) on the same.

-If you have more questions, I will be happy to learn, add & share.
-Please raise a [PR](https://github.com/niharika2810/android-interview-questions/compare) and contribute. :-)